 Minimum Cage Size

-Hamsters and other small rodents need plenty of space to move about as they are highly active at night.
-Without adequate room, these little animals will become unhappy and/or overweight.
+Hamsters and other small rodents need plenty of space to move about as they are highly active at night, often covering 3 miles+ when roaming about in the wild.

-The RSPCA used to stipulate a minimum hamster cage size of 75cm x 40cm.
-Unfortunately, they no longer advocate a minimum cage size, but they do state any pet should be able to exhibit all normal behaviours, which for hamsters includes running, exploring, climbing, and burrowing.
-The majority of commercial cages don’t provide anywhere near the amount of space required, so do think twice before you buy – the more space you can give your pets, the happier they will be.
+The majority of commercial plastic cages don’t provide anywhere near the amount of space required, so do think twice before you buy – the more space you can give your pets, the happier they will be.

 Our Pet Homes